anupumpant/anupumpant.github.io/_posts/2020-05-03-making-github-page.md

   - GitHub
 ---

-Let me start by saying it was surprisingly easy to make your GitHub page!
-You can either follow the 2 min guide [here](https://pages.github.com/), or follow the steps below.
+Let me start by saying it was surprisingly easy to make my GitHub page!
+You can either follow the 2 min official guide [here](https://pages.github.com/), or follow the steps below.

 ### Step 1
 Of course, I first needed a GitHub account (I had one).
 [Make one for yourself](https://github.com/).